cloudflare/cloudflare-docs/content/durable-objects/examples/websocket-hibernation-server.md

     return new Response(`
 This Durable Object supports the following endpoints:
   /websocket
-    - Creates a WebSocket connection, any messages sent to it are echoed with a prefix.
+    - Creates a WebSocket connection.
+Any messages sent to it are echoed with a prefix.
   /getCurrentConnections
     - A regular HTTP GET endpoint that returns the number of currently connected WebSocket clients.
 `)